 These thoughts returned to my mind on this rainy day because last week I submitted my pre-tenure review: the first big step on the academic ladder of tenure and promotion.
 Even after I heard from senior colleagues that preparation is time-consuming, the task was considerably more time-consuming than I had thought.
 As anyone that has completed one of these reviews knew, there are separate sections and sub-sections on teaching, research/scholarship, and service.
 The section on teaching was the most time-consuming for me.
 There are several reasons, including the fact that my institutional assignment is teaching- rather than research-oriented.
 Of course, tenure-track faculty at Seaver College, the undergraduate wing of Pepperdine, are expected to give service to the institution and produce an acceptable record of research and publication.
 Shortage or failure in these categories, especially on scholarship, translates to, well, denial of tenure.
 There is also a section on support for the Christian mission of the University.
 Nonetheless, there is a reason that teaching is the first of the main sections to appear on the faculty data form.

 Filling out this section also confirmed my thoughts about the alternative scenario of having entered academia in my twenties.
 Not everything about that scenario should be bad or negative.
 Had I started graduate school in the mid- or late 1990s, I’d probably take fewer years to complete my master’s degree and dissertation and doctorate than the eleven years that it took me.
-True, I was technically on leave for one academic year and a half – or was it two years?
+True, I was technically on leave for one academic year and a half–or was it two years?
 The horrible job market during the recession didn’t help either.
 Still, it doesn’t matter because on paper it says that I took that long to finish.
 Had I entered graduate studies earlier, I’d probably get it done in seven or eight years, possibly even in six years as a few of my peers at Notre Dame did.

 On the other hand, I think that the “teaching” section on my pre-tenure review would look a good deal different had I begun a tenure-track position in the early 2000s instead of the mid-2010s.
 All things considered, I think that I’d be too stiff in the classroom back then, or too formulaic, or too non-creative.
 One challenge is that there has been little training and mentoring about teaching in graduate school, and oftentimes one is left to one’s own devices.
 For structural as well as personal reasons, I’d have had a rough time had I begun teaching full-time fifteen years ago.

 There are so many articles by academics complaining about student evals that I won’t bother linking them.
 Most tend to be anecdotal, but some also cite or report studies about problems.
 All right, let me link the article with my favorite title: “Student Evaluations: Feared, Loathed, and Not Going Anywhere.”
 The most remarkable thing about this article is the very first thing it states: that due to the weight placed on student evals by reviewers and administrators, the instructor, who is non-tenure-track and full-time, is obsessed with the 4.7 or above mark (out of 5) from her classes.
 “Seriously?”
-I thought when I first read it.
+I thought when I first read about this self-imposed minimum.
 Does the desired 4.7 reflect evals inflation in the minds of reviewers, analogous to grade inflation in the minds of students in the last two or three decades?
 The other surprise has to do with the method of evaluation: paper and pencil in class.
 “Really?”
 I asked, “paper forms in this day and age?”
 I suppose that not every university’s budget allows for online evaluations.

 In any event, had I begun teaching at a younger age, I might have been terrified of student evals as much as the professor in this article.
 These evals are a part of review, after all, and no one likes to look bad in numbers.
 Likewise, some of the comments, especially long ones, could be wounding or hurtful, especially to a newcomer to teaching.
 Conversely, some of the positive comments may sound flattering to the instructor’s ego, but they tend to be brief and do not always translate to insights and understanding about what one had done right.
-When I was at Notre Dame, the equally esteemed Jim Turner – he knew Bailyn for decades and called him “Bud Bailyn” – told us at the end of his graduate colloquium on nineteenth-century America that he held a low opinion about student evaluations and did not give them out to class.
+When I was at Notre Dame, the equally esteemed Jim Turner–he knew Bailyn for decades and called him “Bud Bailyn”–told us at the end of his graduate colloquium on nineteenth-century America that he held a low opinion about student evaluations and did not give them out to class.
 (There weren’t any online evals yet.)
 “But if there is something that you like me to know,” added Jim, “please put a note in my mailbox.”
 I’d imagine that many college professors would choose this route were they in a position to be able to disregard student evals as Jim did.

 From my perspective today, I think that there is an appropriate purpose to student evals.
 Institutions should not – cannot – get rid of them, as a number of academics have proposed.
 Without some sort of direct input from learners, how else could an instructor recognize and address issues in order to teach more effectively?
 Yes, I concur that student evals should be done better, and I better leave the debate on reforming them to others.
 But I also want to confirm that there is an important place for these evals as well.